2020-05-18

 haskell-- calculator.hs expr :: Parser Int expr = pure eval <*> term <*> many (pure (,) <*> (char '+' <|> char '-') <*> term)

-First is the expr :: Parser Int
+First is the expr :: Parser Int Parser that corresponds

-symbol in our grammar.
-Type Parser
+to Expr symbol in our grammar.
+Type Parser is

-module and represents a
+imported from Text.Parsec.String module and represents a

-type.
-So Parser Int
+parser of String type.
+So Parser Int is a

-parser of String
+parser of String that produces an Int.

 Now consider